gwroth89/water-use-analysis/README.md

 2. Table 2 – Drought - US Drought Monitor weekly drought data
 3. Table 3 – Average Drought - Drought Data averaged for the year

+![Entity Relationship Diagram]

+To load our data, we read in our .csv files (some steps mentioned above happened after this point).
+We used SQLAlchemy & Pandas to connect to our database and push our data using Python directly.
+Example Queries are included in the repo.

 FLASK:
 Our Flask deployment has 3 static routes used to pass our tables as JSON to our Web App, which we then used for visualizations on our front end.

 ## Flask Static Routes
 Our Flask deployment has 3 static routes used to pass our tables as JSON to our Web App: